Polar Vortex Returns: Arctic Chill Follows Rain, Snow

 The Storm

-I hesitate to call it a storm, it is really more like a juicy cold front…but nonetheless it will cause some disruption early on Wednesday.
+We hesitate to call it a storm, it is really more like a juicy cold front, but nonetheless, it will cause some disruption early on Wednesday.

-It will come in as mainly snow but change over to rain in most of eastern MA overnight.
-Then, as it tapers before dawn on Wednesday, it will likely briefly change back to snow.
+It will come in as mainly snow but change over to rain in most of eastern Mass. overnight as the temperatures gradually rise through the 30’s.
+Then, as it tapers before dawn on Wednesday, it will change back to snow briefly.
+The unfortunate part of the flip back to snow is it occurs during the early part of the morning commute, generally between 5 and 7 a.m.
+After that, the sun breaks out very quickly, although temporarily.

-The precipitation will largely be done by the time of the Wednesday AM commute.
+The next round of snow will move in Wednesday afternoon and evening in the form of scattered snow showers and squalls.

+There won’t be much additional accumulation, but there will be scattered coatings to 1 inch, gusty wind, brief white-out conditions possible and localized amounts up to 2 inches where the squalls are best organized.
+Be ready for slippery conditions on the roads during the evening commute where these squalls push through.

 Wind and Cold

-Later on Wednesday a cold front will push through with a few more snow showers/squalls and behind it, the Vortex.
-Again, the harshest of the cold will pass well to our northwest back up into Canada, we will be fringed by the Arctic chill.
+Again, the harshest of the cold will pass well to our northwest back up into Canada.
 Temperatures will be similar to that which we experienced back on Martin Luther King Jr day, last week.

 Thursday Morning: